sibvisions/flutter_jvx/README.md

-# Flutter Client
+# Flutter JVx Client

-The Flutter Client is a mobile app for the [JVx framework](https://doc.sibvisions.com/jvx).
+The Flutter JVx Client is a mobile app for the [JVx framework](https://doc.sibvisions.com/jvx).
 It's super generic and renders work-screens dynamically.
 The app supports all layout features of JVx and comes with a default menu and login mechanism.
 It's designed as standalone app and also as library.
 This means that you can easily extend the library and create your own app.

 # Requirements